h2oai/tutorials/DriverlessAI/time-series-recipe-tutorial-retail-sales-forecasting/time-series-recipe-tutorial-retail-sales-forecasting.md

 ![add-test-set](assets/add-test-set.jpg)

 2\.
 To start the time series experiment you need to select **Time Column**, then select **Date**.
-**Note**: The date will be defined in the time field, when this is done then Time Series will be enabled, then the  **Time Series Settings** will appear on the top-right side of the page.
+**Note:** The date will be defined in the time field, when this is done then Time Series will be enabled, then the  **Time Series Settings** will appear on the top-right side of the page.

 ![add-time-column](assets/add-weight-column.jpg)